MANUAL

 Switch AI provider / model

-Set up and switch providers in Settings → AI.
-Each one signs in differently.
+Pick the provider in Settings → AI.
+Each one signs in differently — the detailed steps are below.

-Google AI Studio (Gemini) — enter your OAuth Client ID and Client Secret.
+Google AI Studio sign-in — OAuth Client ID and Client Secret

 Switch model — change the model anytime from the model selector in an AI Chat's input bar (e.g. gemini-2.0-flash).